katcipis/sophia/notes/articles/hints-principles-computer-system-design.md

-There is an abundance of awesome advice on how to specify computer systems, it would be pointless to just summarize all here (also a great deal of it leans towards math and I'm math dumb, so would not be able to give insight into it), but there is a few thingsthat gets extra attention.
+There is an abundance of awesome advice on how to specify computer systems, it would be pointless to just summarize all here (also a great deal of it leans towards math and I'm math dumb, so would not be able to give insight into it), but there is a few things that gets extra attention.

 On the hallmarks of good specs, comes simplicity and the importance of good design, with the bonus round of a Dennis Ritchie quote: